 Questions you need to ask yourself are how far do you want the water to drop before it hits the level of water in the pond or ponds within your waterfall landscape.
 Are you really going to be able to handle a constant waterfall sound in your living room -or worse bedroom.

 The landscape of the waterfall was constructed using sheets of polystyrene (Styrofoam).
 In addition to the Styrofoam I used a couple of cans of Great stuff expanding foam.
 The process of using great stuff expanding foam, which can be seen in the videos above on how to build a waterfall, helped to build up the waterfall landscape in a more random and organic way.

 To glue together the pieces of polystyrene I used Loctite's power grab, which is similar to liquid nails.

 Once I was satisfied with the look of the waterfall landscape I moved on to the sealing stage.
 I used a product called Shields All which is a non-toxic acrylic sealer.
 I applied four coats, and in between each coat I allowed 48 hours to pass for the sealant layer to cure.
 Then I used aquarium grade silicone on all of the areas that were going to be submerged 24 hours a day.
-I would let the entire thing cure for about a week before putting the DIY waterfall in with a pet.
 As I stated earlier the process I used is as safe as I could get it, it doesn't mean that it isn't possible for problems to arise.

 I did provide other alternatives (earlier) for you to consider -in regards to making your pond or ponds 100% waterproof.
 Please weigh the pros and cons and decide for yourself the best way to completely seal your homemade waterfall.

-In your search of how to make a waterfall for a terrarium scour the Internet for waterfall pictures of various waterfall landscapes and get inspired to create your own waterfall ideas.
+In your search of how to make a waterfall scour the Internet for waterfall pictures of various waterfall landscapes and get inspired to create your own waterfall ideas.
 Don't forget to watch the above videos on how to build a waterfall.